typst/typst/docs/src/reference/types.md

 - returns: dictionary

 ### len()
-The number of positional arguments passed to the function.
+The number of positional and named arguments passed to the function.

 - returns: integer